sasetz/fiit_template/README.md

 repository.
 If anything goes wrong, feel free to open a new issue or contact me directly.

+# Changelog

+### v1.1.0

+- replaced `muchpdf` assignment rendering with Typst's 0.14 PDF image rendering.
+Now it is the preferred way to include assignments
+- the template now requires Typst 0.14
+- added binding to all styles, as per the new requirements
+- chapters now always start on new odd pages, as per the new requirements
+- empty pages do not contain page number, as per the new requirements
+- fixed annotation localization
+- various formatting fixes and compliance improvements (thanks @Ddystopia)

 # Contact

 If you have any questions, feel free to contact me: [Sasetz][sasetz]